ParthMulik/ParthMulik/README.md

 2X Hackathon Winner | Ex-Intern @Infosys Springboard | Ex- Intern @Rajdeep Envirocon LLP | Full-Stack Developer | Data Science Enthusiast | Resource Lead @Insights Club | Sophomore
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I am a second-year engineering student with strong foundations in programming, data structures, and core software development principles.
+I am a second-year engineering student with strong foundations in programming, DATA structures, and core software development principles.
 I enjoy learning by building and continuously improving through feedback, collaboration, and hands-on experience.
 My interest lies in developing reliable, user-focused software while strengthening my understanding of engineering fundamentals.

 I have worked with Python and Java to design and implement applications using object-oriented concepts and structured problem-solving approaches.
 Through academic and personal projects, I have gained experience translating requirements into functional features, iterating on solutions based on feedback, and paying attention to correctness, robustness, and code quality.
 I have also explored cloud technologies by deploying applications on Microsoft Azure, which helped me understand real-world development and deployment workflows.